Samuel Alito: Abortion jurisprudence

-Free speech
+Free speech jurisprudence

-Alito has also dissented from the Supreme Court's conservative justices on free speech cases, one of which, Snyder v.
+Alito has also dissented from the opinions of the Court's conservative justices on free speech cases, one of which, Snyder v.
 Phelps, had to do with Westboro Baptist Church members' right to protest a military funeral.
 Alito offered the sole dissenting opinion, saying protesters "were sued under a very well-established tort that goes back to the 19th century, the intentional infliction of emotional, of severe emotional distress.
 And I thought that this tort constituted a reasonable exception to the First Amendment, but my colleagues disagreed about that."

 In the 2007 landmark free speech case Morse v.
 Frederick, Alito joined Roberts's majority decision that speech advocating drug use can be banned in public schools, but also warned that the ruling must be circumscribed so as not to interfere with political speech, such as discussion of the medical marijuana debate.

 Personal life

-Since 1985, Alito has been married to Martha-Ann Alito, once a law librarian, who met Alito during his many trips to the library as a law clerk.
-They have two adult children together.
-Alito resided with his family in West Caldwell, New Jersey before his Supreme Court nomination.
-He has since moved to Alexandria, Virginia.
-Alito socialized with Judge Edward R. Becker and his classmate, Senate Judiciary Chairman Arlen Specter.
+In 1985, Alito married Martha-Ann Bomgardner, a law librarian who met him during his trips to the library as a law clerk.
+They have two children; Martha-Ann left her profession to raise them.
+Alito resided with his family in West Caldwell, New Jersey, before his Supreme Court nomination.
+He has since moved to Fairfax County, Virginia.

-After graduating from Princeton, Alito was commissioned as a second lieutenant in the U.S. Army Signal Corps and assigned to the United States Army Reserve.
-At Yale, he was a classmate of future dean Anthony T. Kronman and one year behind future Justice Clarence Thomas.
-After graduating from Yale Law School, Alito served on active duty from September to December 1975.
-The remainder of his time in the Army was served in the inactive Reserves.
-He was a captain when he received an honorable discharge in 1980.
-He is the only military veteran on the Court following Stephen Breyer's retirement in 2022.
+Since Stephen Breyer's retirement in 2022, Alito has been the only military veteran on the Court.
+He is a baseball fan and a longtime fan of the Philadelphia Phillies.
+The Phillie Phanatic was a special guest at his Supreme Court welcome dinner.

-In 2013, as part of the ongoing fallout from the Edward Snowden case, it was revealed by former National Security Agency analyst Russell Tice that during 2002 and 2003 Alito's phones, as well as his staff and his family, were targeted for surveillance by the National Security Agency.
+In 2013, as part of the ongoing fallout from the Edward Snowden case, former National Security Agency analyst Russell Tice revealed that, during 2002 and 2003, the National Security Agency targeted Alito's phones, and those of his staff and his family, for surveillance.

-Alito is an avid baseball fan and a longtime fan of the Philadelphia Phillies.
-The Phillie Phanatic was a special guest at Alito's Supreme Court welcome dinner.
-He delivered the Supreme Court Historical Society's 2008 Annual Lecture "The Origin of the Baseball Antitrust Exemption", which was also published in two journals.